emilsw/ew/cv.md

 * Conducted extensive quantitative and qualitative research to understand my client's customers, funnel, product and areas of opportunity (JTBD interviews, user surveys, user testing, video sessions, user journey mapping, heatmaps, Google Analytics audits and analysis, and more.)

-* Collaborated closely with in-house teams and contractors (design, development, marketing) to bring experiments, campaigns, and product improvements to life.
+* Collaborated closely and managed in-house teams and contractors (design, development, marketing) to bring experiments, campaigns, and product improvements to life.

 ### Thrill Engine